1985

 fall apart at any time."[42]

-After studying all these interviews I also would say that the
+After studying all these interviews, I would also say that the point from which

-seems to me that from this time problems started to "develop".
+they were very successful, but it seems to me that from this time problems

-Alan sees this a little different: "Over the course of
+However, Alan didn't see this time as a real starting point.
+"Over the course of

 any 13-year period with a band, there are going to be times